NHL on television in the 1980s: 1988

-In 1988, coverage included the Smythe Division Final between the Edmonton Oilers and Calgary Flames (which Global carried nationally, except for the Edmonton and Calgary markets, where the CBC retained exclusive rights), Game 5 of the Norris Division Final between the Detroit Red Wings and St. Louis Blues, the Campbell Conference Final between the Oilers and Red Wings, and Games 1 and two of the Finals between the Oilers and Boston Bruins.
+In 1988, coverage included the Smythe Division Final between the Edmonton Oilers and Calgary Flames (which Global carried nationally, except for the Edmonton and Calgary markets, where the CBC retained exclusive rights), Game five of the Norris Division Final between the Detroit Red Wings and St. Louis Blues, the Campbell Conference Final between the Oilers and Red Wings, and Games 1 and two of the Final between the Oilers and Boston Bruins.
 They also had the rights to Games 6 and 7 of the Finals, which were not necessary.

-On April 18, 1988 (during Game 1 of the Montreal-Boston playoff series) at approximately 8:08 p.m. local time, there was a power outage in the province of Quebec.
+On April 18, 1988 (during game one of the Montreal-Boston playoff series) at approximately 8:08 p.m. local time, there was a power outage in the province of Quebec.
 While darkness enveloped Montreal and the Forum itself, the Forum's reserve generators kicked into gear.
 The generators were only able to illuminate the rink surface with enough power to keep the game moving.
 Ultimately, CBC was left with no choice but to abandon coverage following the 1st period.
-Chris Cuthbert was assigned by CBC to report and provide updates on Game 1 of Washington-New Jersey playoff series.
-However, when the Quebec blackout affected CBC's coverage of the Game 1 of the Boston-Montreal playoff series, CBC decided to throw to Cuthbert and the solitary camera beside him in his coverage position to work the remainder of game 1.
+Chris Cuthbert was assigned by CBC to report and provide updates on game one of Washington-New Jersey playoff series.
+However, when the Quebec blackout affected CBC's coverage of the game one of the Boston-Montreal playoff series, CBC decided to throw to Cuthbert and the solitary camera beside him in his coverage position to work the remainder of game 1.
 The whole process was totally done off the cuff.
 In other words, there were no graphics, no replay capabilities, and no analyst.